 The Amador Valley Garden Club and Alden Lane Nursery have been planting daffodils on one of Livermore’s oldest cemeterys.
 Be sure and visit this historical site in March!

 Information about thousands of daffodil bulbs that San Jose is planting.
-Almost 400,000 bulbs have been planted in San Jose Program to date!
+Over 200,000 bulbs have been planted to date!